elchesco/webpack-php-starter/README.md

 # webpack-php-starter
-simple starter kit for working with PHP and webpack
+simple starter kit for working with PHP and webpack.

+# features

+* PHP for handling any server-side necessities like security, OAuth, etc.
+* Webpack for bundling the assets of your app into the page
+* a handy `index.php` to be used as a router if required
+* configurable via `config.php`

 # getting started